Skip to Main Content

 Factor Number of Fatal Crashes Percentage of Fatal Crashes

 In addition, driving drowsy can have an impact on your car insurance.
 If you get into an accident due to fatigue, your car insurance rate could increase significantly.
 And, if the crash results in serious injuries or fatalities, you could potentially lose your driving privileges temporarily.
-Below, you can see the average cost of car insurance after an at-fault drowsy-driving accident.
-Additionally, depending on what state you live in and other personal rating factors, your increase could be even higher.
+Below, you can see the average annual cost of car insurance after an at-fault accident.
+Note that your rate following an accident will depend on the state you live in, the severity of the accident and other personal rating factors

-Average cost of car insurance Average cost of car insurance after an at-fault drowsy driving accident Dollar increase after an at-fault drowsy driving accident Percentage increase after an at-fault drowsy driving accident
+Average cost of full coverage car insurance Average cost of full coverage car insurance after an at-fault accident Dollar increase after an at-fault accident Percentage increase after an at-fault accident

 Historical drowsy driving statistics